JamesYen220/K86/README.md

 kubectl apply -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/release-0.51/bundle.yaml
 ```

+**Create monitoring namespace**

+1 **Install Prometheus Operator**:

+    Prometheus Operator manages Prometheus clusters atop Kubernetes.
+It simplifies the deployment and configuration of Prometheus, Alertmanager, and related monitoring components.
+The Operator automatically generates Prometheus scrape configuration based on the definition.

+    You need to apply the Prometheus operator manifest.
+Please visit the official [prometheus-operator GitHub](https://github.com/prometheus-operator/prometheus-operator) for the latest stable version of the manifest file.
+As of my knowledge cut-off in September 2021, you could use the following command:
+    ```
+    kubectl apply -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/release-0.52/bundle.yaml -n monitoring
+    ```
+    **Note**: Please replace the URL with the latest stable version.

+2. **Verify the installation**:

+    After a while, verify that the Prometheus Operator components are deployed:

+    ```
+    kubectl get pods -n monitoring
+    ```

+You should see several pods starting with `prometheus-operator-...` in the "monitoring" namespace.
+If this works, then you can proceed with the rest of the Prometheus setup.

 **Step 2: Create a Prometheus instance**

 You can create a Prometheus instance by applying a YAML file with a `Prometheus` resource.
 Here's an example: